What is Hierarchical Clustering in Python?

 What is Hierarchical Clustering?

-Hierarchical clustering is an unsupervised learning technique used to group similar objects into clusters.
+Hierarchical clustering is an unsupervised learning technique for grouping similar objects into clusters.
 It creates a hierarchy of clusters by merging or splitting them based on similarity measures.
+It uses a bottom-up approach or top-down approach to construct a hierarchical data clustering schema.

 initial points ,Hierarchical clustering